You probably don’t really know how to do something that you’ve been asked to do for a good portion of your life.

 If you need to create your own to-do lists, assign tasks to a team member or start a project, then save your notes in a project management system like ClickUp.

 ClickUp lets you put your notes into action.
 The Notepad is perfect for transferring your handwritten notes over to your project management tool.
 In the Notepad, you can format your notes with bold italic or code blocks, save them to reference later and remind you of tasks to set up.
+Install the Chrome extension, and use it whenever you browse the web.

 What Can You Do With The Notepad in ClickUp?